ivanpaulovich/clean-architecture-manga/README.md

 ### ViewModel

 ViewModels are data transfer objects, they will be rendered by the MVC framework so we need to follow the framework guidelines.
-I suggest that you add `[Required]` attributes so swagger generators could know the properties that are not nullable.
-My personal preference is to avoid getters here because you know how the response object will be created, so use the constructor.
+I suggest that you add comments describing each property and the `[Required]` attribute so swagger generators could know the properties that are not nullable.
+My personal preference is to avoid getters here because you have total control of response object instantiation, so implement the constructor.

 ```c#
 /// <summary>